 Jean de Spengler, violoncelle

 Obtained a degree in cello and chamber music from the Ecole Normale de Musique of Paris and studied cello at the Hochschule für Musik of Vienna with André Navarra, and chamber music with members of the Alban Berg Quartet.
-His present position is principal cellist of the Orchestre Symphonique et Lyrique de Nancy.
+He was principal cellist of the Orchestre de l'Opéra National de Lorraine from 1983 to 2016.

 Olivier Sauvage, flute